-- Learn how to start and scale agile teams within your organization.
+- Start and scale agile teams within your organization

-- Find out how to identify challenges to adoption and ways to solve them.
+- Identify challenges to adoption and ways to solve them

-- Identify the best Agile process for your team and learn how to implement it.
+- Discover the best Agile process for your team and learn how to implement it

 Your content is available to read below.